ffarajullayev/cli/docs/ui/power.md

 If you want to power on the vm, choose the vm and then click "Power On":
 ![On](./images/power/on.png)

-> Note: when the vm is on, you can now connect to VMRC console.
+> Note: when the vm is on, you can now connect to remote console.